 Fort Lovrijenac or St. Lawrence Fortress

-This castle is often called “Dubrovnik’s Gibraltar”.
-It is outside the walls of Dubrovnik (seen in left side of the photo).
-This fort has almost zero things to see (exhibits and such), but it is a nice spot for photos to the old city and a cool place for resting.
+This castle is often called “Dubrovnik’s Gibraltar.”
+It is outside the walls of Dubrovnik (seen in the left side of the photo).
+This fort has almost zero things to see (exhibits and such), but it is a beautiful spot for pictures to the old city and a cool place for resting.

-Many guided tours include it in their itinerary and the small bay between the city walls and the fort server as a popular sea kayak station.
+Many guided tours include it in their itinerary, and the small bay between the city walls and the fort served as a popular sea kayak station.

 Sea Kayak in Dubrovnik

 Sea kayaking could be one of the most popular activities in the area and logically along the whole coastline of Croatia.
 We saw many sea kayaks doing tours to the islands or along the coast.

 They start from many different locations, even from the nearby Cavtat.
 We love sea kayaking too and have attended many tours.

 Climb the Jesuit Stairs

 Beautiful spot in the old city.
 The stairs designed in Baroque style (by Pietro Passalacqua), are similar to the famous Spanish Steps in Rome.
 At the top, you will find the Uz Jezuite Street, along with the Jesuit Church of St. Ignatius of Loyola.

 Allocate a few hours to walk through the narrow alleys and streets of Dubrovnik.